 An appraisal is a professional third party valuation of a property.
-In residential purchases and refis, it’s primarily used by lenders to double-check the value of the property.
+In residential purchases & refis it’s primarily used by lenders to confirm a property’s value.
+Appraisals are heavily regulated, especially on classic/standard loans.
+After the 2008 meltdown, regulators began mandating the use of AMCs to mitigate unfair and/or inappropriate influences on an appraiser’s opinion of value.

 Key takeaways: